Genetic Counseling and Risk Assessment

 - cancer at less than 50 years of age

 At the OHSU Knight Cancer Institute, we are the only cancer center in Oregon with board certified medical geneticists who are specialty- trained to determine the risk for inherited cancer syndromes.
 These specialized doctors and our genetic counselors are available to consult with you about your risk of inheriting cancer.

 - review your history of cancer, and/or your family history

-- talk with you about the genetics of cancer and genetic testing options
+- discuss the genetics of cancer and genetic testing options

-- do a personalized risk assessment including options to reduce your risk and screen for cancer.
+- conduct a personalized risk assessment including options to reduce your risk and screen for cancer.

-Recommendations are based upon your personal and family history, whether or not there is an inherited cancer syndrome in your family.
+Recommendations are based upon your personal and family history and whether or not there is an inherited cancer syndrome in your family.

 Some common inherited cancer syndromes are: